genshibangou16/jason2aa/README.md

 # jason2aa
-Thanks for watching!
+Thanks for watching!<br>
-This f●ckin' program convert image to ASCII Art automatically.
+This f●ckin' program convert image to ASCII Art automatically.<br>
 As I like Jason Statham, it works like Jason Statham.

 # Overall
-Pass a image file, then this program converts it into ASCII Art.
+Pass a image file, then this program converts it into ASCII Art.<br>
-If you pass `jason2aa.py -p {path to this image} -b -w 80` this program return below image.
+If you pass `jason2aa.py -p {path to this image} -b -w 80` this program return below image.<br>

                      TFj/^`                         '!<CF=
                     vMMMMMBUj"   `',";;;;;;_:'  `=2KBMMMMB'